rugglestyler/Power-Automate/README.md

 ## 🚀 Example Projects

-- **NEO_Welcome_Email**: Automatically sends onboarding emails to new hires with embedded leadership profiles
+- **NEO_Welcome_Email**: Automatically sends onboarding emails to new hires with embedded user profiles
 - **(More coming soon)**

 ---